tripledio/tripledio.github.io/_drafts/models.md

 > //TODO reference to meaning according to UB

-Most software developers that i encounter or interview have a different view on what MVC is then the one UB professes.
-I think the common view i encounter was caused for a great deal by the rise of a lot MVC frameworks.
+Most software developers that I encounter or interview have a different view on what MVC is then the one UB professes.
+I think the common view I encounter was caused for a great deal by the rise of a lot MVC frameworks.
 These frameworks where/are very useful to get a simple application up and running very fast.
 But they also helped in transforming

 In my view the common changed meaning of MVC is a result of the combination of